The Greater Southern Waterfront

 The Greater Southern Waterfront development will take place in phases, starting with the Keppel Club, former Pasir Panjang Power District, Mount Faber and Pasir Panjang Linear Park within the next decade.
 These developments have generated quite a bit of excitement in the property market.

-Keppel Club โ€“ After the expiry of its lease in June 2022, the vacated 44 ha of land which houses a golf course and club facilities will be used to develop 9,000 private and public housing units (BTO flats).
-They will be complemented by waterfront promenades, greenery and open spaces.
+Keppel Club โ After the expiry of its lease in June 2022, the vacated 44 ha of land which houses a golf course and club facilities will be used to develop 9,000 private and public housing units (BTO flats).
+These housing developments will have waterfront promenades, abundant greenery and open spaces.

-The new precinct will be served by two MRT stations along the Circle Line โ€“ Telok Blangah and Labrador Park.
+This new housing precinct will have access to two MRT stations along the Circle Line โ Telok Blangah and Labrador Park.

-Pasir Panjang Power District - With its distinctive, red-bricked structure, the Pasir Panjang Power Station is a unique heritage venue unlike any other.
-Completed in 1952/1953, it is credited as one of the nationโ€™s first engines of power before being decommissioned in the 1980s.
+Pasir Panjang Power District - With its distinctive, red-bricked structure, the Pasir Panjang Power Station is a unique heritage venue, unlike any other.
+Completed in 1952/1953, it is credited as one of the nationโs first engines of electricity generation before being decommissioned in the 1980s.

 Gazetted as part of the Greater Southern Waterfront, the station and its sprawling surroundings are now earmarked for rejuvenation.
 Some of the ideas include turning them into hotels and exhibition spaces or a nature-centric mixed-use precinct with parks, water features and recreational facilities.

-Meanwhile, a new underground electrical substation, Singaporeโ€™s largest, is being built at the site of the former Pasir Panjang Power District.
-The land above it will be developed into a 34-storey commercial building.
-Both are expected to be completed in 2024 and they are likely to help spur new developments around it.
+Meanwhile, a new underground electrical substation, Singaporeโs largest, is being built at the former Pasir Panjang Power District.
+The land above it will be developed into a 34-storey commercial building with a retail podium known as Labrador Tower.
+Both are expected to be ready by in 2025.
+When completed, they are likely to help spur new developments around it.

 Currently, the Mapletree Business Centre and Alexandra Technopark opposite it are already home to many multinational corporations such as Google, Samsung, Cisco, Unilever, Microsoft, Sennheiser, Hewlett Packard and Hitachi, to name a few.